Suhelkhan12/Remind-me/README.md

 - **Authentication**: User authentication using Clerk.
 - **Categories**: Create, edit, and delete categories for organizing tasks.
 - **Tasks**: CRUD operations for managing tasks within categories.
-- **UI Frameworks**: Utilizes Chakra UI for components and Tailwind CSS for styling.
+- **UI Frameworks**: Utilizes Shadcn UI for components and Tailwind CSS for styling.

 ## Technologies Used